could never decide on a career. His father always told him “one

 and writer.
 Ben is a graduate of Berklee College of Music’s Online

-Master Guitar Certificate Program and is a first semester senior
+Master Guitar Certificate Program and was a first semester senior

-Classical Guitar Performance Major at Nyack College.
-He has performed
+Classical Guitar Performance Major at Nyack College when his

 as a solo classical and acoustic guitarist and singer/songwriter